Published 4:22 am 11 Aug 2020

 What it means to be bankrupt

 Bankruptcy is a legal term.
-If you are declared bankrupt, it has been formally declared by the Australia Financial Services Authority (AFSA) and/or a court that you are unable to pay your debts.
+If you are declared bankrupt, it has been formally declared by the Australia Financial Security Authority (AFSA) and/or a court that you are unable to pay your debts.

 It means you no longer have to repay most of your debts, including: